GED® Testing Overview

 The GED test has four sections: Reasoning through Language Arts (Reading and Writing), Mathematical Reasoning, Science, and Social Studies.
 All four sections will include both academic and workforce contexts.

-The Reading through Language Arts (RLA) focus on integrated reading and writing tasks that require test-takers to read complex texts, analyze arguments and use text-based evidence to support reasoning.
+Reading through Language Arts (RLA) focuses on integrated reading and writing tasks that require test-takers to read complex texts, analyze arguments, and use text-based evidence to support reasoning.
 The RLA test is 75% informational texts and 25% literature.
-The RLA test consists of US founding documents and the “great conversation”, passage text length of 450 to 900 words, and vocabulary with emphasis on words that appear frequently in a wide variety of disciplines.
+The RLA test consists of US founding documents and the “great conversation,” passage text length of 450 to 900 words, and vocabulary with emphasis on words that appear frequently in a wide variety of disciplines.

 The Science and Social Studies practice reasoning skills drawn from nationally recognized science and social studies curricular standards.
 Essential science and social studies content topics include what is relevant to the lives of adult test-takers and typical of what is taught in a high school course of study.